bigaidream-projects/drmad/README.md

 > Source code for the paper: [Distilling Reverse-Mode Automatic Differentiation for Optimizing Hyperparameters of Deep Neural Networks](http://arxiv.org/abs/1601.00917).

-> :smirk: NEWS: Sep 18, 2016, We are refactoring it to support hyperparameters tuning on VGG on CIFAR-10, and on ImageNet with residual networks.
-The beta-versions are in other branches.

 ## What's DrMAD?

 DrMAD is a hyperparameter tuning method based on automatic differentiation, which is a most [criminally underused tool](https://justindomke.wordpress.com/2009/02/17/automatic-differentiation-the-most-criminally-underused-tool-in-the-potential-machine-learning-toolbox/) for machine learning.